Guide to Indian Pulses

 Toor dal in a white bowl

-This is the most popular of all the dals and can be found on most restaurant menus as well as homes across India.
-It is most commonly found in its split and skinless version, but the whole toor dal is also a popular meal option in many parts of the country.
+This is the most popular among all the dals and features prominently on restaurant menus as well as in households throughout India.
+It is most commonly found in its split and skinless version; the whole toor dal is a popular meal option in many parts of the US.

 Mung (green gram)